What Are Backlinks? (And How to Earn Backlinks in 2022)

 [Video] What is a backlink?
 (And how to earn backlinks)

-Learn what backlinks are and how to get started with backlinking in this video.
+Learn what are backlinks in SEO, why backlinks are important and how to get started with backlinking in this video.

 Why are backlinks important?

-- Backlinks help search engines find and index your content for search results
+- Helping search engines find and index your content for search results

-- Backlinks help users explore the web and discover content related to their interests
+- Helping users explore the web and discover content related to their interests

-- Backlinks help search engines interpret the quality and authoritativeness of sites and content
+- Helping search engines interpret the quality and authoritativeness of sites and content

 The “World Wide Web” was named as such for a reason: With its series of pages and websites connected by links, it really does resemble a web.
 Links add context, and tell the “spiders” that crawl the Internet that there are more pages to be found through the backlinks that exist there.